BananaAcid/ai-operator/README.md

 **Note:**

-Yes, a more reliable way would be to use AIs that support "tooling" (which are usually means: large AIs/LLMs)
+Yes, a more reliable way would be to use AIs that support "tooling" (which are usually means: large AIs/LLMs and not any available LLM)

 ## Install